scrabbletank/farhome-rules/rulesdoc.md

 Once per long rest, as long as an attack does less than your max wounds in damage you can take no damage instead.

-#### Spellpower
+#### Sorcerer
-*Requires 5 Intelligence, 20th Level*
+*Requires 5 Arcane proficiency, 20th Level*

-Once per long rest, when casting a spell you may cast it as if it were 4 levels higher.
+Once per rest, when casting a spell you may cast it as if it were 4 levels higher.

+#### Necromancer
+*Requires 5 Curse proficiency, 20th Level*

+When gaining temporary wounds, you may heal missing wounds instead.
+When casting _Raise Dead_ you can target 2 additional corpses without adding Terrible dice.

+#### Saint
+*Requires 5 Divine proficiency, 20th Level*

+You add 2 Superior dice to Intelligence, Willpower, and Charisma saves against Undead, Fiends, Outsiders, Celestials and Fey.
+Divine spells you prepare are not forgotten when taking a long rest and do not require a codex to cast.

+#### Strength of Mind
+*Requires 5 Willpower, 20th Level*

+Once per long rest, you may pass an Intelligence, Willpower or Charisma save regardless of the roll.

+#### Purity of Soul
+*Requires 5 Charisma, 20th Level*

+You cannot be charmed or possessed and have Resistance 1 against Death damage.

+#### Unbridled Potential
+*Requires 20th Level*

+Your max attribute score is 6 instead of 5.
+You gain 1 attribute when taking this feat.

 ## Items